ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 {% highlight swift %}
 //Swift Version
 func configurePresenceSDK() {
-	 //Configuration for SDK
-	 PresenceSDK.getPresenceSDK().setConfig(consumerKey: #consumer_key provided on dev portal,
+  //If you are a team use the following method to configure Presence SDK PresenceSDK.getPresenceSDK().setConfig(consumerKey: #consumer_key provided on dev portal,
     displayName: #your_team_display_name,
     useNewAccountsManager: #true/false for choosing between new or old account manager, by default it will choose old accounts manager)

+  //If you are not a team and just going to login in Ticketmaster account than use the following method to configure Presence SDK
+  PresenceSDK.getPresenceSDK().setConfig(consumerKey: #consumer_key provided on dev portal)

   //Configure your branding color for the SDK PresenceSDK.getPresenceSDK().setBrandingColor(color: UIColor(hex6: 0x3B6AA0)) }

 {% endhighlight %}

-Note: To get consumer key please create an account on https://developer.ticketmaster.com and register your app and it will generate a consumer key that can be used in the above method.
+**Note**: To get consumer key please create an account on https://developer.ticketmaster.com and register your app and it will generate a consumer key that can be used in the above method.
 Before you can use Presence SDK you will have to provide the generated consumer key together with consumer secret and redirect URI to Presence SDK support team so we can configure your app on our end!

 Step 4: Call the configurePresenceSDK() method in the application(_: didFinishLaunchWithOptions:_) function.

 {% highlight swift %}
-func application(_ application: UIApplication,
-         didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
+func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
-        // Override point for customization after application launch.
+  // Override point for customization after application launch. configurePresenceSDK() return true

-        configurePresenceSDK()

-        return true
 }
 {% endhighlight %}